50054-cdpa/notes/fp_scala.md

 }
 ```

-Running
+Running:

 ```scala
 val l = MyList.Cons(1, MyList.Nil)
 l.mapML(x=> x+1)
 ```

 yields the same output as above.

 ## Summary

 In this lesson, we have discussed

 * Scala's OOP vs Java's OOP
 * Scala's FP vs Lambda Calculus
-* How to use List datatype to model and manipulate collections of multiple values.
+* How to use the `List` datatype to model and manipulate collections of multiple values.
-* How to use Algebraic data type to define user customized data type to solve complex problems.
+* How to use the Algebraic data type to define user customized data type to solve complex problems.